Updated on April 17, 2019

 UTZ farmers are trained to address these problems by learning methods that can help them adapt to climate change in addition to methods that can help them reduce their negative impact on the climate.

-But the UTZ approach doesn’t stop there.
+But the UTZ program doesn’t stop there.
 “It’s also vital that we help farmers make risk assessments for their own situation so they can be aware of the effects of climate change in their region and identify the specific measures they want to implement,” Henriette explains.
 “Showing farmers how to keep records of things like rainfall is one example of ways we can help them decide which measures to adopt.”

 Change in action